Vvkmnn/planningAI/README.md

 - `PlanningGraph.h_levelsum` method

-#### TODO: Experiment and document: metrics of A* searches with these heuristics
-* Run A* planning searches using the heuristics you have implemented on `air_cargo_p1`, `air_cargo_p2` and `air_cargo_p3`.
-Provide metrics on number of node expansions required, number of goal tests, time elapsed, and optimality of solution for each search algorithm and include the results in your report.
-* Use the `run_search` script for this purpose: from the command line type `python run_search -h` to learn more.

 >#### Why a Planning Graph?
 >The planning graph is somewhat complex, but is useful in planning because it is a polynomial-size approximation of the exponential tree that represents all possible paths.
 The planning graph can be used to provide automated admissible heuristics for any domain.
 It can also be used as the first step in implementing GRAPHPLAN, a direct planning algorithm that you may wish to learn more about on your own (but we will not address it here).

 >*Planning Graph example from the AIMA book*
 >![Planning Graph](images/eatcake-graphplan2.png)

-### Part 3: Written Analysis
-#### TODO: Include the following in your written analysis.
-- Provide an optimal plan for Problems 1, 2, and 3.
-- Compare and contrast non-heuristic search result metrics (optimality, time elapsed, number of node expansions) for Problems 1,2, and 3.
-Include breadth-first, depth-first, and at least one other uninformed non-heuristic search in your comparison; Your third choice of non-heuristic search may be skipped for Problem 3 if it takes longer than 10 minutes to run, but a note in this case should be included.
-- Compare and contrast heuristic search result metrics using A* with the "ignore preconditions" and "level-sum" heuristics for Problems 1, 2, and 3.
-- What was the best heuristic used in these problems?
-Was it better than non-heuristic search planning methods for all problems?
-Why or why not?
-- Provide tables or other visual aids as needed for clarity in your discussion.

 ## Examples and Testing:
 - The planning problem for the "Have Cake and Eat it Too" problem in the book has been